maram-daas/Employee-healthcare-system/README.md

 - `main.c`: menu interface
 - `health_system_functions.h/c`: Helper functions for appointments and employees (header+source file)
-- `EmpRecords.txt`: Employee data file (you can add employees but make sure to keep the same structure)
+- `EmpRecords.txt`: Employee data file to (you can add employees but make sure to keep the same structure)
-- `Consultations.txt`: Appointment queue data file (you can add consultations but make sure to keep the same structure)
+- `Consultations.txt`: Appointment queue data file (you can add consultations but make sure to keep the same structure) To ensure proper testing, please use the provided files or create your own using the exact same format, if you want to leave a field empty (in the file), use ;; in its place to preserve the correct structure.

 ## Authors